MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/linking-unlinking/quickstart.md

 ms.localizationpriority: medium
 ---

-# Account linking Quickstart
+# Account linking quickstart

-This **Account Linking Quickstart** guide demonstrates how to bind an account to multiple devices and login mechanisms
+This **Account Linking quickstart** guide demonstrates how to bind an account to multiple devices and login mechanisms

  A single **PlayFab** account can be accessed by many devices and login credentials.
 As we discuss in our tutorial [Login basics and Best Practices](../platform-specific-authentication/login-basics-best-practices.md), there are two forms of user authentication:
 1. **Anonymous**